 The spectacular Torchlight Procession on 30th December - a family event with over 25,000 torch carriers accompanied by massed pipes and drums and led by Shetland’s Up Helly Aa’ Vikings.
-The route starts in the Old Town and takes them from Chambers Street to the Son et Lumière and a fireworks finale on Calton Hill (there is also a viewing place at Waterloo Place).
+The route starts in the Old Town and takes them from George IV Bridge to the fireworks finale on Calton Hill (there is also a viewing place at Waterloo Place).

-Sort out your New Year’s Day hangover and celebrate the start of 2014 by taking part in the truly crazy and breathtaking Loony Dook – a mass plunge into the refreshingly chilly waters of the River Forth under the shadow of the world famous Forth Rail Bridge.
+Sort out your New Year’s Day hangover and celebrate the start of 2017 by taking part in the truly crazy and breathtaking Loony Dook.
+This is a mass plunge into the refreshingly chilly waters of the River Forth under the shadow of the world famous Forth Rail Bridge.
 Are you brave enough?
 Follow the latest news for Edinburgh’s Hogmanay 2017 on Twitter

 Okay, so there are more things to do than physically possible in this great city (in fact we found 100 things worth seeing) and you’ll need somewhere to stay.
 Like any world class city, when there is an epic event on, accommodation is at a premium.

 Our top 5 Edinburgh hotels for New Year stays:

-The Caledonian – Waldorf Astoria sits at the West End of Princes Street in the shadow of Edinburgh Castle.
+1. Waldorf Astoria Edinburgh - The Caledonian sits at the West End of Princes Street in the shadow of Edinburgh Castle.
 ‘The Caley’, as it is known among Edinburgh locals, is smack bang in the centre of all the New Year action.
 It embodies the very best in Scottish hospitality.